FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 3: Design/06-Learning unit development/06-LearningUnitDevelopment.md

 # Learning Unit Development

-Once the structure is defined and the reused content is identified and attributed it is time to move on to the design of the new learning content and all of its accompanying resources.
+Once the structure is defined and the reused content is identified and attributed, it is time to move on to the design of the new learning content and all of its accompanying resources.

 ## Learning Objectives
 - Develop a learning unit plan